MicrosoftDocs/azure-devops-docs/docs/boards/plans/safe-configure-boards.md

 - Set default Iteration Path
 - Select team Iteration Paths

-These are the recommended settings to make based on the team level.
+The following table lists the recommended settings to make based on the team level.

 ***
 :::row:::